ryan-mcclue/musings/notes.md

 so although, libraries, microservices, encapsulation, package managers, engines may be necessary due to our brain capacity (until neuralink or we figure out a better way to do them) they are not good!
 They limit optimisation as we have already decided separation so always be on the lookout for times when you don't have to do these most people just download hundreds of libraries because they know it works and they won't be worse than any one else.
-WE MUST BE LEAN AND FLEXIBLE IN ORGCHARTS IN COMPANY AND IN SOFTWARE TO INCREASE DESIGN.
-THANK YOU MELVIN CONWAY!
+WE MUST BE LEAN AND FLEXIBLE IN ORGCHARTS IN COMPANY AND IN SOFTWARE TO INCREASE DESIGN. some old codebases need to be retired

 # Modern Program Woes